Iran launches drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

 Savill said Iran's response "might be delayed or split into multiple phases, but their main weapon will be ballistic missiles, which have the best chance of inflicting damage on Israel, whereas drone and cruise missile attacks will face more extensive Israeli defenses.
 Israel operations have therefore targeted air defenses and ballistic missile sites to forestall this."

-Other possible targets for Iranian retaliation would be dependent on whether Iran believes the U.S. or others were involved in the Israeli operation.

-"If Iran believes the U.S. or others were involved, then regional targets include the U.S. Fifth Fleet in Bahrain, and air facilities in Qatar, though both would widen the conflict to drag in others," Savill said.
+Savill said that if Iran "believes the U.S. or others were involved" in the Israeli strike, then their retaliation could include targeting the U.S. Navy's Fifth Fleet, based in Bahrain, and American air facilities in Qatar, "though both would widen the conflict to drag in others."

 NATO chief urges de-escalation, says nuclear clash "not close"